code42/py42/docs/userguides/gettingstarted.md

 ## What's Next?

-Learn the basics by following the py42 [basics guide](basics.html).
+Learn the basics by following the py42 [Basics guide](basics.html).